 How to Become a Database Administrator

-Data plays an important role in our lives today and is the fuel of information systems around the world.
-The challenge of storing and managing huge amounts of data raises the need for people to take database management courses or enroll in data science bootcamps to learn database management.
+Data plays an important role in our lives today, and it’s the fuel of information systems around the world.
+The challenge of storing and managing huge amounts of data has prompted people to take database management courses or enroll in data science bootcamps to learn database management.

 What Is Database Management?

-Database management refers to the techniques used to organize, retrieve, and store data in a database while making sure that the database remains fast, secure, well-maintained, and accessible to all the users.
+Database management refers to the techniques used to organize, retrieve, and store data in a database while making sure that the database remains fast, secure, well-maintained, and accessible to all of its users.

 What Are Database Management Systems?

-Today’s huge databases must be managed with the use of software.
-The type of software used for this purpose is called a database management system (DBMS).
+Today’s huge databases must be managed with the use of software, called database management systems (DBMS).
 These systems consolidate all the tools and techniques required for database management in a convenient, user-accessible package.
 Database management systems make data accessible through the use of database models, data warehousing, and data integration.